teia-community/teia-docs/wiki/Governance-on-Teia.md

 In practice, this will mean that DAO proposals will need a lot of attention and discussion to gather enough votes to pass the quorum and prevent unrealistic or short-sighted proposals from going through with only a few positive votes and without enough "no" votes.

 Of course, DAO proposals still need to be in line with Teia's core values and be lawful.
 To ensure this, the DAO guardian role will be able to cancel proposals (at least for now) - the guardian doesn't have to be an individual; it can also be another multisig, for example.

+#### Token snapshot

+The Teia DAO employs a voting snapshot mechanism that captures token balances at specific block levels for each user.
+When a proposal is created, the TEIA token contract registers the balance changes for all users at the block level corresponding to the proposal's creation.
+This ensures that voting weights are based on the token holdings of users at the time of the proposal's inception.

+For example, if a proposal is generated at block level 1200, the voting weight for each user is determined by their token balance at block level 1000, irrespective of subsequent transfers or changes.
+This approach prevents potential issues like flash loans or vote manipulation by locking in the user's balance at a fixed point, maintaining the integrity of the voting process.
+Any changes in token holdings after the proposal's creation won't influence their voting weight for that specific proposal.

 ## DAO Smart-Contract Development